-More information about applying for Hardest Hit Fund is available at illinoishardesthit.org.
+Start your application for the Hardest Hit Fund at illinoishardesthit.org.

 Housing counselors can help you understand your options if you are having trouble paying your mortgage.
 They can communicate with your mortgage lender or servicer on your behalf and help you find legal representation if necessary.
 Counselors can also help you create a budget to manage your expenses and possibly stay in your home.

 Find a counselor near you today and begin to get the help you need.

 The first step you should take if you are having difficulty paying your mortgage is to call your lender or servicer directly and explain your situation.
 They may help you find a solution or you may be eligible for one of the programs listed below.
 These programs can be confusing, but there is help available if you need assistance.
 Please reach out to a housing counselor to help you understand your options.

 Making Home Affordable is a federal program enabling qualified homeowners to modify or refinance their mortgage to make their payments more affordable.
 The program also helps unemployed homeowners and those who are underwater, or owe more on their mortgage than their home is worth.

 Home Affordable Refinance Program (HARP) is a federal program enabling qualified homeowners with mortgages owned by Fannie Mae or Freddie Mac to refinance their mortgage even if they owe more than their home is worth.
 To qualify, you must be current on your mortgage.

 MyCity Modification is a pilot program enabling qualified homeowners to modify their loan to make their payments more affordable.
 If you live in Cook County and your mortgage is owned by Fannie Mae or Freddie Mac you may be eligible.